 Ethical Behavior for CNA

 Ethical Behavior for Resident Care

-- Protect life & promote health
+- Protect life and promote health

 - Keep personal info confidential

 - Give care based on need, not gratuities

 - Working assigned shift

 - Being absent only when necessary